-That used to be the prevailing thought but they ABSOLUTELY can be!
-It depends on on the amount of damage done to the nerves.
-Many causes of neuropathy, like diabetes, are a slow process the slowly damage nerves until they eventually die off.
-If we can addresses the causes of the neuropathy before the nerve is dead, we have a very good chance of healing it!
+That used to be the prevailing thought but nerve ABSOLUTELY can heal!
+It depends on the amount of damage done to the nerves.
+Many causes of neuropathy, like diabetes, are a slow process that damage nerves until they eventually die off.
+If we can address the causes of the neuropathy before the nerve is dead, we have a very good chance of healing it!

 The best way to think it may be of a plant that is dying because it isn’t receiving water, sunlight, and nutrients.

 So what do you do when a plant is dying?
-You give it light, water and and the plant comes back.
+You give it light, water, nutrients and the plant comes back.

-The same thing is true of you nerves!
+The same thing is true of your nerves!

 When the small blood vessels that surround your nerves start to die off, the nerves shrink from lack of oxygen, nutrients and blood supply.
 When this happens, the nerves begin to slowly die.
-As they die they start malfunctioning and sending your brain messages that your feet are numb, or that they are tingling, or burning pain, sharp deep stabbing pain, and then balance problems and falls can occur.
-The last and most serious after going from cane, to walker, to wheel chair are amputations and then death.
+As they die, they start malfunctioning and sending messages to your brain that your feet are numb, or that they are tingling, or burning pain, sharp deep stabbing pain, and then balance problems and falls occur.
+The last and most serious after going from cane, to walker, to wheelchair are amputations and then death.

 So how do you help gets nerves the nutrition and blood flow they need to function correctly so that you can get your freedom back?
 Great question!
-Go here to see how we accomplish that
+Click here to see how we accomplish that.